mikecann/mikecann.co.uk/public/posts/audio-book-organiser-air-mate-flex-4/post.md

 ---
 coverImage: /posts/audio-book-organiser-air-mate-flex-4/cover.jpg
-date: "2009-12-30T13:38:29.000Z"
+date: '2009-12-30T13:38:29.000Z'
 tags:
-  - Actionscript
+  - actionscript
-  - Audiobook
+  - audiobook
-  - Flash
+  - flash
-  - Flex
+  - flex
-  - Framework
+  - framework
-  - Mate
+  - mate
-  - Programming
+  - programming
-  - Projects
+  - projects
-  - Utility
+  - utility
-title: "Audio Book Organiser (AIR, Mate, Flex 4)"
+title: 'Audio Book Organiser (AIR, Mate, Flex 4)'
 ---

 Well its been a fun Christmas, I have eaten and drunk to the point that im going to be running it off in the gym till next christmas.